Local and multilinear noncommutative de Leeuw theorems: Introduction

 It is natural to ask which relations there are between $p$-multipliers on $G$ and $p$-multipliers on the discrete subgroups of $G$.
 A cornerstone theorem was obtained in \cite{CPPR} where the De Leeuw restriction theorem was obtained for any pair $\Gamma < G$ with $\Gamma$ a discrete subgroup of a (for simplicity unimodular) locally compact group $G$ such that $G$ has small almost $\Gamma$-invariant neighbourhoods (see Definition \ref{Dfn=SAIN}).
 If $\Gamma$ is amenable then $G$ always has small almost $\Gamma$-invariant neighbourhoods \cite[Theorem 8.7]{CPPR}.
 In particular the theorem is applicable to nilpotent locally compact groups.

 There are several deep open problems that concern the relation of multipliers to their restrictions on subgroups beyond the cases covered by \cite{CPPR}.
 For instance, the existence of explicit $p$-multipliers on $\SL(n, \mathbb{Z}), n \geq 3$ remains an open problem.
-In particular, there does not seem to be a genuine example of a $p$-multiplier with compact support or with sufficient decay.
+In particular, there does not seem to be a genuine example of a $p$-multiplier, $1 < p < \infty$, with compact support or with sufficient decay.
+With genuine we mean that: (1) the multiplier is not obtained from an interpolation between $p=\infty$ and $p=2$; (2) the multiplier does not come from a subgroup, i.e. the support of the multiplier should generate $\SL(n, \mathbb{Z})$, (3) the bound of the multiplier is sharper than the trivial estimate $\Vert T_{m}: L_p(\widehat{\Gamma}) \rightarrow L_p(\widehat{\Gamma}) \Vert \leq \Vert m \Vert_{L_1(\Gamma)}$ coming from the triangle inequality; (4) a combination of these.
 This paper does not directly solve this problem but it provides a potential entry as it would be sufficient to construct multipliers with sufficient bounds on $\SL(n, \mathbb{R})$; this also closely relates to the Calder\'on-Torchinsky problem mentioned in \cite[Section 5.C]{PRS}.
 Other questions are raised by the approximation and rigidity properties of noncommutative $L_p$-spaces obtained in \cite{JungeRuan}, \cite{LafforgueDeLaSalle}, \cite{DeLaat}, \cite{DeLaatDeLaSalle}, \cite[Theorem B]{PRS}.

 Another direction that is initiated in this paper is the theory of multilinear Fourier multipliers on noncommutative $L_p$-spaces.
 In commutative harmonic analysis this became a large topic including milestone results by Lacey-Thiele on the bilinear Hilbert transform \cite{LaceyThiele} and the development of multilinear Calder\'on-Zygmund theory \cite{GrafakosTorres}.
 Also very recently, several results in the semi-commutative/vector-valued setting have been obtained \cite{Amenta}, \cite{DiPlinio1}, \cite{DiPlinio2}.
 In the noncommutative setting multilinear Schur multipliers and operator integrals have already provided very deep applications such as the resolution of Koplienko's conjecture \cite{PSSInventiones}.
 The theory of Fourier multipliers -- which by transference is intimately related to Schur multipliers \cite{NeuwirthRicard}, \cite{CaspersDeLaSalle} -- seems to be undeveloped beyond abelian groups in the multilinear setting.
 We shall prove the multilinear versions of De Leeuw's restriction, lattice approximation and compactification theorem.
 These were proved in the abelian (bilinear) setting in \cite{Blasco}, \cite{rodriguez2013homomorphism}.